 Forming your Florida LLC can be rewarding, but there are a few things you should know before getting started.
 If you’re looking to form a series LLC, Florida is not the best state to incorporate in.
 Each year, you’ll have to file an annual report and pay the associated fees.
 A PO box isn’t an acceptable business address to form your LLC.
 Instead, opt for a virtual mailbox.
 A registered agent is a must, since it’s required to maintain compliance.
 And last, you’ll need a physical business address in order to open a business bank account.

 Ready to form your LLC in sunny Florida?
-Learn the ins and outs of formation, compliance, and opening a business bank account via the Ultimate Guide to Forming a Florida LLC.
+Learn the ins and outs of formation, compliance, and opening a business bank account.